JasdeepKapoor/githubRepo/README.md

 # Features
 + Search for GitHub repositories using keywords.
-+ View detailed information about each repository.
-+ Access repository details on GitHub with a single click.
++ Filter Github repositories based on multiple criterias.

 # Demo
 You can check out a live demo of this application [here](https://jasdeep-kapoor-github-repo.netlify.app/).